 As I mentioned earlier, anger is a common emotion, but it can be destructive when it is not responded to adaptively.
 In the case of depression, anger can take multiple different forms.
 Below we discussed some examples of the types of anger you might experience during the depression.

 A person having depression who expresses their anger outward may become hostile towards others.
-This means responding not only with an irritable mood but also being angry and attacking those around you.
+This means responding not only with an irritable or depressed mood but also being angry and attacking those around you.

 3. Anger attacks

 The rapid and intense onset of anger can also be a feature of depression.
-These onset attacks may happen in response to trivial matters.
+These onset attacks express anger that may happen in response to trivial matters.

 What are the causes of anger in depression?